lukasbauer3091/lukasbauer3091.github.io/README.md

-# Minimal Mistakes remote theme starter
+# Welcome to my repo for my website

-Fork this repo for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
+It was built on Jekyll using the Minimal Mistakes theme (https://github.com/mmistakes/minimal-mistakes).

 Contains basic configuration to get you a site with: